 What They Found

-Ten studies (6 randomized controlled trials, 4 pilot studies) were included, showing heterogeneous results regarding HBOT's beneficial effects on cognitive functions.
+Ten studies (6 randomised controlled trials, 4 pilot studies) were included, showing heterogeneous results regarding HBOT's beneficial effects on cognitive functions.
 Overall, the evidence for HBOT's positive impact on cognitive functions post-TBI was limited.

 Canadian Relevance